 - Ensure their microchip info is up to date (ask your vet to scan your dog for you).

-- A current photo of your dog to pass around if you get separated.
+- Keep a current photo of your dog to pass around if you get separated.

-- A photo of you with your dog if you need to be identified as the owner.
+- Keep a photo of you with your dog in case you need to be identified as the owner.

 A General Overview

 The ASPCA put together this helpful guide that covers what to do to prepare for an emergency.